hhvm/user-documentation/guides/hhvm/01-installation/02-linux.md

 So in order to get HHVM 4.8 on ubuntu bionic (18.04) you would use `deb https://dl.hhvm.com/ubuntu bionic-4.8`

-You will automatically receive patches such as HHVM 4.8.1, but your won't upgrade to HHVM 4.9 and up.
+You will automatically receive patches such as HHVM 4.8.1, but you won't be upgraded to HHVM 4.9 and up.

 In order to get HHVM 3.30 LTS use:
 `deb https://dl.hhvm.com/ubuntu bionic-lts-3.30 main`